 F1 Sweetie Collard Cabbage is next and was a giant hit in Suttons own school tasting trials last year, the kids loved it.
 Let’s see what the school children I will be showing mine to think later in the year.
 This variety is not only for eating either, it’s perfect for juicing and getting a real health kick in the system quick.

 Kale is always a winner for me, whether steamed, fried or juiced!
-Which is why I picked two varieties; the nutritionally super charged Black Magic from James Wong’s new How To Eat Better range and purely because it looks incredible, F1 Peacock White.
+Which is why I picked two varieties; the nutritionally super charged Black Magic and purely because it looks incredible, F1 Peacock White.

 The last of the brassicas is Broccoli, F1 Monclano variety.
 High yielding and clubroot resistant, they have to be worth a try!